Skip to main content

 Most panels are built to last 25 to 40 years.
 After that, they often struggle to keep up with modern electrical demands.

 Some older panels, like Federal Pacific Electric panel, Zinsco panel, or Challenger panel, are also known for safety issues.
+If you are not sure what type of panel you have, you can check out our guide on the top six panels that could be putting your home at risk.

 You Notice Burning Smells or Heat